Contact me: grant@gtrimble.com

 Substack

-My early exposure to photography and modernist painting was integrated into a religious, homeschooled liberal arts education in which art was taken seriously and beauty treated as something real.
+My early exposure to photography and painting was integrated into a religious, homeschooled classical education in which art was taken seriously and beauty treated as something real.
 That formation insisted on objectivity, but grounded it in doctrine, authority, and justification.
-I no longer work within that framework.
-What remains for me is not the method, but the intuition that objectivity exists.
+I no longer work within that framework, but what has remained is the intuition that objectivity exists.
 My disposition is no longer toward foundationalism, but an engagement with problems through fallible attempts that can be tested, revised, or abandoned.

 If the work succeeds, it does so not by asserting a thesis, but by instantiating its decisions visually.
 Form, presence, and attention are placed in a relation that can be seen, judged, and, if necessary, rejected.
 The aim is not to claim finality, but to resolve the problem well enough that more demanding ones follow.